-In the interest of making the most efficient use of New Hampshire's housing related resources, the Authority reserves the right to remove a project from the competitive process, regardless of potential score, and convert the project to an "out-of-cap" bond financed project.
+In the interest of making the most efficient use of New Hampshire's housing related resources, the Authority reserves the right to remove a project from the competitive process, regardless of potential score, and convert the project to an "out-of-cap" 4% LIHTC and tax-exempt bond financed project.
 This would be premised on project feasibility under a tax-exempt bond financed scenario (construction and/or permanent) as determined by the Authority.
 However, once removed from the application round, the Authority cannot guarantee successful bond financing for the project.